Perennial

 Plant in well-drained soil in full sun.
 Shear back by half in mid-summer for a second flush of bloom.
 Divide every 3–4 years.
 "Walker's Low" and "Cat's Pajamas" stay compact; older varieties flop.

-See catmint in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring catmint alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring catmint alongside companion plants.

 Frequently Asked Questions